Sosis Bandari

 Sosis Bandari (Persian: سوسیس بندری, translated as.
 Port sausage) is an Iranian fast-food or street food, usually served in sandwich shops in Iran in the form of a sub or meal.
 It contains sausage, onion, tomato paste, ground chilli pepper and other spices.
 According to the Dehkhoda Dictionary of the Persian language, it is a very hot and spicy sausage dish common in Khuzestan province.

 History

 From 1514 to 1614 the Portuguese controlled the south ports, mainly the port they named Comorão.
 For a hundred years the Portuguese controlled this port as a middle point for spice trading.
 Sosis bandari is likely derived from the Portuguese sausage but given the locals were Muslim, they made it with either lamb or other meats not considered haram giving birth to sosis bandari.
-It's this port that also brought spices from Indian subcontinent and why a lot of dishes in the south are spicy in comparison to the north.
+That also brought spices from Indian subcontinent and why a lot of dishes in Southern Iran are spicy in comparison to Northern Iran.